chilledornaments/sanepa/README.md

 The sane Kubernetes HPA

-`sanepa` checks pod resource usage against `deployment.spec.template.spec.containers.resources.limits` values and will scale up and down when a pod is above a set threshold.
+`sanepa` checks pod resource usage against `deployment.spec.template.spec.containers.resources.limits` values and will scale up and down when a given percentage of pods are above or below a set threshold.

-This project follows AWS EKS releases, which are well behind Kubernetes releases.
+This project follows AWS EKS releases.

 ## Versions